micrometer-metrics/context-propagation/README.md

 * `ContextRegistry` - registry for instances of `ThreadLocalAccessor` and `ContextAccessor`.
 * `ContextSnapshot` - holder of contextual values, that provides methods to capture and to propagate.

+You can read the full [reference documentation here](https://micrometer.io/docs/contextPropagation).

 Example Scenarios:

 * In imperative code, e.g. Spring MVC controller, capture `ThreadLocal` values into a